tremho/MistLift/README.md

 ## Changelog

+### 2.0.6
+ - additional fixes for API built-in
+ - minor update for memorySize and timeout reporting

 ### 2.0.5
- - add support for memsize in definitions.json
+ - add support for memorySize in definitions.json
- - increase memsize for webroot built-in to 1024
+ - increase memorySize for webroot built-in to 1024

 ### 2.0.4
  - FIXED BUILTINS That were broken in the 2.0.3 release.
 Now file access and api are working again.